CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 - Visual Design Complexity
   - An overly complex design will take a lot longer for our students to develop.
 Try to keep your designs simple and functional.
+- Instant Answers
+  - You shouldn't expect our students to be able to give instant answers to any technical questions you might have.
+They will get there with time however!

 ## Next Steps